prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 hist_with_classic_buckets_count 24
 hist_with_classic_buckets_sum 100
 ```

+Native histograms will share the "histogram" type with classic histograms.
+Classic and native histograms can be differentiated by looking at the "magic" suffixes for classic histogram series (`_bucket`, `_count`, `_sum`), and no suffix for native histogram series.
+This allows producers to expose native histograms and classic histograms together if desired, such as desiring custom bucket boundaries.
+An optional `_created` series can be created if desired just like a classic histogram as well.

-The metric will have no "magic" suffixes, then the value for each series is a custom struct format with the following fields:
+The value for each series of a native histogram is a custom struct format with the following fields inside curly braces:
 * `sum: float64` - The sum of all observations for this histogram.
 Could be negative in cases with negative observations.
 * `count: uint64` - The number of samples that were observed for this histogram.
 * `schema: int32` - The schema used for this histogram, currently supported values are -4 -> 8.
 * `zero_threshold: float64` - The width of the zero bucket.
 * `zero_count: uint64` - The number of observations inside the zero bucket.
 * `negative_spans: []BucketSpan` - The buckets corresponding to negative observations, optional.
-* `negative_deltas: []int64` - The delta of counts compared to the previous bucket.
+* `negative_deltas: []int64` - The delta of counts compared to the previous bucket, optional.
 * `positive_spans: []BucketSpan` - The buckets corresponding to negative observations, optional.
-* `positive_deltas: []int64` - The delta of counts compared to the previous bucket.
+* `positive_deltas: []int64` - The delta of counts compared to the previous bucket, optional.

 A bucket span is the combination of an `int32` offset and a `uint32` length.
 It is encoded as `<offset>:<length>`.
 Lists/arrays are encoded within square brackets with elements separated by commas.
 Compared to JSON this avoids consistently repeating keys and curly braces.
+White space is not allowed inside of the structure to make a value as easy as possible to parse.

 Positive infinity, negative infinity, and non number values will be represented as case insensitive versions of `+Inf`, `-Inf`, and `NaN` respectively in any field.
 This is the same behavior for values in OpenMetrics today.